GoldenDelphi/PriceScape-Price-Comparer/README.md

 # PriceScape-Price-Comparer

 PriceScape is a web scraping and data analysis tool developed to analyze and compare product prices and discounts from various e-commerce platforms.
 This project helps you make data-driven decisions to improve your platform's sales performance and pricing strategies.
-This tool was created for the e-commerce platform Purplle, to help enhance their platform.
+This script was created for the e-commerce platform Purplle, to help enhance their platform.

 ## Features